Piotr1215/cloudrumble/docs/tacos.md

 ![TacosFlow](../diagrams/rendered/gitops-tacos-flow.png)

-It is worth pointing out that instead of communicating with TACOS provider directly via Web UI, it is also possible to use CLI or REST API.
+It is worth pointing out that instead of communicating with TACOS provider directly via Web UI, it is also possible to use CLI or REST API webhooks.

 The diagram captures only the infrastructure provisioning part.
 Once the VMs or other infrastructure are ready, the workload deployments can start.
 Applications deployment can be triggered by the TACOS provides, but it should be a separate pipeline.